joostdecock/website/src/markdown/docs/about/en.md

 Stop by [our chatroom on Gitter](https://gitter.im/freesewing/freesewing) to find like-minded people you can team up with to add some great new patterns to our growing library.

-It's also the best place to turn to should you have any further questions.
+It's also the best place to turn to should you have further questions.